Eye dialect: Use

+The term eye dialect was first used by George Philip Krapp in 1925, in The English Language in America:

+Of the dialect material employed in American literature, several clear kinds may be distinguished.
+First and most extensive in use is the class dialect which distinguishes between popular and cultivated or standard speech.
+This calls for no detailed discussion.
+The impression of popular speech is easily produced by a sprinkling of such forms as aint, for isn't, done for did, them for those, and similar grammatical improprieties.
+This impression is often assisted by what may be termed "eye dialect," in which the convention violated is one of the eye, not of the ear.
+Thus a dialect writer often spells a word like front as frunt, or face as fase, or picture as pictsher, not because he intends to indicate here a genuine difference of pronunciation, but the spelling is merely a friendly nudge to the reader, a knowing look which establishes a sympathetic sense of superiority between the author and reader as contrasted with the humble speaker of dialect.

 The term is less commonly used to refer to pronunciation spellings, that is, spellings of words that indicate that they are pronounced in a nonstandard way.
 For example, an author might write dat as an attempt at accurate transcription of a nonstandard pronunciation of that.

 In an article on written representations of speech in a non-literary context, such as transcription by sociolinguists, Denis R. Preston argued that such spellings serve mainly to "denigrate the speaker so represented by making him or her appear boorish, uneducated, rustic, gangsterish, and so on".

 Jane Raymond Walpole points out that there are other ways to indicate speech variation such as altered syntax, punctuation, and colloquial or regional word choices.
 She observes that a reader must be prompted to access their memory of a given speech pattern and that non-orthographic signals that accomplish this may be more effective than eye dialect.
 Frank Nuessel points out that use of eye dialect closely interacts with stereotypes about various groups, both relying on and reinforcing them in an attempt to efficiently characterize speech.

 In The Lie That Tells a Truth: A Guide to Writing Fiction, John Dufresne cites The Columbia Guide to Standard American English in suggesting that writers avoid eye dialect; he argues that it is frequently pejorative, making a character seem stupid rather than regional, and is more distracting than helpful.
 Like Walpole, Dufresne suggests that dialect should be rendered by "rhythm of the prose, by the syntax, the diction, idioms and figures of speech, by the vocabulary indigenous to the locale".
-Other writers have noted that eye dialect has sometimes been used in derisive fashion toward ethnic or regional pronunciation, in particular by contrasting standard spelling with non-standard spelling to emphasize differences.
+Other writers have noted that eye dialect has sometimes been used in derisive fashion toward ethnic or regional pronunciation, in particular by contrasting standard spelling with nonstandard spelling to emphasize differences.

 Eye dialect, when consistently applied, may render a character's speech indecipherable.
 An attempt to accurately render nonstandard speech may also prove difficult to readers unfamiliar with a particular accent.